Melbourne Cup Stops the Nation Again

 The Bulletin, 28 November 1896, commented how ‘beautifully appropriate’ it was ‘that the first Australian picture presented by the new machine should be a horse race’.
 By this time, the Melbourne Cup was already world renowned.

 The Melbourne Cup has a long and illustrious history.
 The first Cup was won in 1861 by the equine Archer, in front of a crowd of approximately 4,000.
 Back in those days prize was a gold watch and £170.
 By the time that Sestier shot this footage of the Cup in 1896, the crowds had swollen to 100,000 – with the prize-money reaching £4,148.
-Current day crowds can now exceed 200,000, with last year’s winner taking home the princely sum of $5,650,000.
+Current day crowds at Flemington now exceed 200,000 across the Melbourne Cup Carnival week, with last year’s winner of the main event taking home the princely sum of $5,650,000.

 So if you are wandering through Federation Square at the height of the spring racing season – cast your eyes up to the big screen to see a slice of history brought to life in celebration of this most significant milestone in Australian sporting history.